brandontrabucco/mass/README.md

 Our method was developed using PyTorch 1.10.2.
 Newer versions may be compatible, but are untested.

-Two model checkpoints are required to run MaSS: a trained Mask R-CNN checkpoint compatible with `detectron2` available [here](https://drive.google.com/drive/folders/1IpwdFjlb5B4oStDfjyI8cho3nJpnpVPw?usp=share_link) and a Semantic Search policy that was downloaded with the cloned repository, named `policy.pth` in the same directory as this README.
+Two model checkpoints are required to run MaSS:

+(1) a trained Mask R-CNN checkpoint compatible with `detectron2` available [here](https://drive.google.com/drive/folders/1IpwdFjlb5B4oStDfjyI8cho3nJpnpVPw?usp=share_link).
+(2) a Semantic Search policy that was downloaded with the cloned repository, named `policy.pth` in the same directory as this README.

 ## Running The Agent